arinmirza/vrpms/README.md

 **SUPABASE_KEY** = eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJzdXBhYmFzZSIsInJlZiI6InBrZXlnbXp1d2Z1Y2JsbGRta2puIiwicm9sZSI6ImFub24iLCJpYXQiOjE2OTc5NzU0MTksImV4cCI6MjAxMzU1MTQxOX0.5TsK_pH0xsMyJWo_XPXt4NhsuS-vW6MAcj575WskZ8s

-We provide both keys in a separate file named as `supabase_url_key.txt`.

 Note that these values are anonymous access keys and not secrets.
 Sharing these does not constitute a security risk.

 These values must be added following the screenshots provided.